OCA/sale-workflow/sale_isolated_quotation/README.rst

 Sales Isolated Quotation
 ========================

-In some countries/companies, it is quite common to separate both documents.
+In some countries/companies, it is already common to separate these two documents.
-For tracking purposes, it is needed that the document running number of quotation and sales order has to be separated.
-There could be multiple quotations open to a customer, yet only one quotation get converted to the sales order.
+For filing purposes, the document sequence of quotation and sales order has to be separated.
+In practice, there could be multiple quotations open to a customer, yet only one quotation get converted to the sales order.

 This module separate quotation and sales order by adding is_order flag in sale.order model.